yw14218/Send-a-bot/README.md

-# Year 4 MEng Electrical Engineering Human-Centered Robotics Send-a-bot 2022
+# Human-Centered Robotics Send-a-bot 2022

 Welcome to the Send-a-bot repository!
 For our Year 4 MEng Electrical and Electronics Engineering HCR coursework at Imperial College London, we have developed a robot system that delivers to people via computer vision, speech interaction and navigation.